Berettyóújfalu: History

 At the other bank of river Berettyó was a notable village, named Berettyószentmárton.
 It was a custom and tow place.
 In 1481 Matthias Corvinus (King of Hungary) donated right to hold markets for the settlement.

 Herpály lamentable chronicle began in 1658, when Crimean Tatars burned the Berettyó-valley.
 The settlements was not completely destroyed, but Invasion Szejdi in 1660 certainly dispels the residents here.

 Gábor Báthory (Prince of Transylvania, from 1608 to 1613) gave privilege for Berettyóújfalu on 23 May 1608, but it lost that privilege in the same century.

 Significant changes happened in the landscape in the middle of the 19th century.
 The old "water world" disappeared when the river regulation had finished.
 The Püspökladány - Nagyvárad (later Oradea) railway line was built in 1858.
 It passes over Berettyóújfalu and gave dynamism to the development of the economy.

 In the 1920s, with a new county hall, elementary school, hospital, official site built, Berettyóújfalu was the county seat of Bihar county between 1920 and 1940, and 1945–1950, because Oradea was annexed to Romania, after the Treaty of Trianon (4 June 1920).
 Later the government created Hajdú-Bihar County.
 From this time the county seat was Debrecen.

 The catchment area is still large, the town is an important transport, economic and cultural center.
 There are five elementary and three high schools, a mill, a reconditioned spa, a regional hospital and major medical centers.
 Berettyóújfalu and Berettyószentmárton merged in 1970, and received city status in 1978.

+2026 incident

+On August 4, 2026, a 15-year-old Danish girl was reported missing.
+She was found alive in Berettyóújfalu on August 6.
+On August 9, the girl was returned to her family.
+On August 11, a man from Berettyóújfalu was arrested.

+The man was extradited to Denmark on August 19, while a potential co-conspirator had in the meantime died.
+According to the indictment, he had transported the girl from Denmark to Berettyóújfalu, thereby removing her from her parents' custody.
+He pleaded not guilty to all charges, stating that he was the girl's boyfriend.